Japan aims to halve radiation in affected areas in 2 years

 This month the government said it is setting up a new nuclear watchdog which will no longer be supervised by the trade ministry, which has traditionally promoted nuclear power.

-Instead the organization will be supervised by the environment ministry, seen as relatively untainted by the collusive ties with industry which plagued the existing agency.
+Instead the organisation will be supervised by the environment ministry, seen as relatively untainted by the collusive ties with industry which plagued the existing agency.

-"Crisis management, which had not been fully established before, will be embraced by the new organization.
-The group gathered today includes personnel from law enforcement and national defense to achieve this purpose," said Hosono on Friday at an inauguration ceremony for a group that will form the core of the new regulatory body.
+"Crisis management, which had not been fully established before, will be embraced by the new organisation.
+The group gathered today includes personnel from law enforcement and national defence to achieve this purpose," said Hosono on Friday at an inauguration ceremony for a group that will form the core of the new regulatory body.

 The group consists of members from various government ministries as well as the private sector and will form the basis of the new body to be launched in April.